-Reviews of 'N' Award Determinations:
+Reviews of 'N' Determinations:

-Students have the right to appeal an 'N' Award determination.
+Students have the right to appeal an 'N' Determination.
 Students must be able to demonstrate that all of NESA's requirements for satisfactory completion of the Higher School Certificate Course have been satisfied.
-Such appeals must be submitted in writing to the Principal before the final date documented on the 'N' Award determination letter.
+Such appeals must be submitted in writing to the Principal before the final date documented on the 'N' Determination letter.
 The review will be conducted within the school (by the Appeals Panel).
-If the appeal is not upheld by a panel within the school, the student may submit an appeal to NESA.
+If the appeal is not upheld by a panel within the school, the student may submit an appeal to NESA